exercism/docs/building/tracks/concepts.md

 # Concepts

 Concepts are the things that a programmer would need to understand to be fluent in a language.
 Concepts are taught by Concept Exercises and are used as prerequisites for Concept- _and_ Practice Exercises.
+Concepts are placed on to a [_concept map_](/docs/building/tracks/concept-map) when displayed to the student.

 ## Metadata